CSEE-4121-2022/csee-4121-2022.github.io/homeworks/hw1.md

     Interestingly, *Wednesday* has the most answers!
 It’s not surprising that users do not answer much during weekends.

 13. (1 point) What is the percentage of questions that are answered every year?
+Note that we attribute the question to the year in which it was posted.
+For example, if a question was posted in year X and answered in year Y, we count it as a question of year X.

 	List out the year, number of questions (in that year) along with the percentage answered (**multiply by 100 and then round it up**).

     A question is said to be answered if the `answer_count` field is greater than zero.

-	Order by year.
+	Order by year in descending order.

     | year | num_questions | percentage_answered |
     | :--: | :-----------: | :-----------------: |